Why Won't My House Sell? Top 9 Houston Home Selling Mistakes To Avoid

 Mistake #9: Overpricing At The Early Stages Of Selling

-One of the most common Houston home selling mistakes is overpricing properties.
+One of the most common mistakes when selling a home is overpricing properties.

 Sellers tend to overprice because they want the best return for their investment.
 Some also believe that the work they’ve put into their properties over the years should translate to an increase in value.